kwokkeith/Kepstone_Experimental_Robot/rpi/README.md

 ROS Noetic is officially supported only on Ubuntu 20.04 Focal, which reached End-of-Life in May 2025.
 Installing and running Focal on a Raspberry Pi is not only clunky and unsupported, but also introduces long-term security risks and compatibility issues.

-By cross-compiling, you don’t need to install Ubuntu on the Pi at all — you can run your binaries directly on the latest, officially supported Raspberry Pi OS (Bookworm, 64-bit).
+By cross-compiling, you don’t need to install Ubuntu on the Pi at all — you can run your binaries directly on the latest, officially supported Raspberry Pi OS.

 This means:
 - Your Pi stays up to date with Debian-based system libraries.